anchat1990/gitpitch/PITCHME.md

 ### Don't be Scared!

-Git is very forgiving, and its possible to get out of trouble for the most part.
+Git is very forgiving, and it's possible to get out of trouble for the most part.

 - You cannot "lose" a commit |
 - Work on a branch and "test it out" |